Best Scuba Diving in Maui – Find the Best Dive Spots in Hawaii!

 - A buoy in case you’re diving in an area that has a lot of boat traffic

-- A wet/dry suit depending on the season you’re traveling in.
+- A wetsuit or dry suit depending on the season you’re traveling in.

 Is It Dangerous To Dive In Maui?